Advanced Care Paramedic Program

-- An official Criminal Record Check which will need to include a vulnerable sector check.
-The criminal record check must be no more than two months old from the program start date.
+- An official Criminal Record Check (CRC) with Vulnerable Sector Check (VSC).
+The criminal record check must be no more than six months old from the program start date.

-- Medical and immunization forms.
+- The Medavie HealthEd Medical and Immunization forms.
 The medical and immunization forms must be no more than two months old from the program start date.
 To download the medical form, click here, and to download the immunization form, click here.